flatironinstitute/nemos/docs/index.md

    capture linear temporal effects.
 This transformation is particularly useful when analyzing data with inherent time dependencies or when the temporal dynamics of the input are significant.

-Both transformations produce a transformed time-series of features `X`, with a shape of `(n_samples, n_features)`.
+Both transformations produce a vector of features `X` that changes over time, with a shape of `(n_time_points, n_features)`.

-On the other hand, the `glm` module is responsible for learning GLM parameters, predicting neuronal firing rates, and evaluating model performance.
+On the other hand, the `glm` module maps the feature to spike counts.
+It is used to learn the GLM weights, evaluating the model performance, and explore its behavior on new input.

 ### Examples